riccardofusari/8086/README.md

 # 8086
-This folder contains 8086 assembly programs
+This folder contains 8086 assembly exercises